besartelezi/challenge-parallax/README.md

   - [x] Make it so obstacles will keep spawning
   - [x] Create a collision, something must happen when obstacle hits player
     - [x] When Pokémon gets hit by obstacle, no matter the typing = (dead)
-- [ ] Add start game button
-- [ ] Make button work, run the entire game once button has been pressed
-- [ ] When user Pokémon faints, show end screen + retry button or go back to page button
 - [ ] Add Attack functionality
-  - [ ] Spacebar = Pokémon Attack
+  - [x] Spacebar = Pokémon Attack
+    - [ ] Currently, A is used for attacks because I haven't figured out yet how to attack with spacebar.
+  - [ ] Add collision with obstacle Pokémon
     - [ ] When Pokémon attack type > obstacle Pokémon type = Obstacle removed
     - [ ] When Pokémon attack type <= obstacle Pokémon type = Obstacle still there
 - [ ] Add Switch Functionality
   - [ ] Switch between the Pokémon
     - [ ] Different buttons call different Pokémon
     - [ ] A = Grass, Z = Fire and E = Water
+- [ ] Add start game button
+  - [ ] Make button work, run the entire game once button has been pressed
+  - [ ] When user Pokémon faints, show end screen + retry button or go back to page button
 - [ ] Add multiple obstacle Pokémon and let their typings work
 - [ ] Once game is fully functional, add score counter and lives